mohamadarvin25/mohamadarvin25/README.md

 Hi there! 👋 I'm **Mohamad Arvin Fadriansyah**.

 I am a System Information graduate from Universitas Indonesia (UI), class of 2020, with a strong passion for Artificial Intelligence, Machine Learning, and Backend Development.
-I love building reliable backend systems while exploring how intelligent data-driven models can enhance real-world applications.
-My current focus includes backend architecture, Information Retrieval (IR), and Natural Language Processing (NLP).

 ## 🔭 I’m currently working on
 - 💻 Building robust backend systems at **Arvis**.